• 146

 Research Interests

-My latest book, Sexuality in Modern German History (Bloomsbury, 2023) offers a survey study across 200 years of German history, investigating the diverse and often contradictory ways in which individuals, activists, doctors, politicians, artists, social movements and cultural commentators have defined 'normal' sexuality in Germany over the past two centuries, and how these definitions have been used to shape identities, behaviours, bodies and practices.
+My latest book, Sexuality in Modern German History (Bloomsbury, 2023) surveys 200+ years of German history, investigating the diverse ways in which individuals, activists, doctors, politicians, artists, social movements and cultural commentators have defined 'normal' sexuality and how these ideas have shaped identities, behaviours, bodies and practices.

-Sex between Body and Mind: Psychoanalysis and Sexology in the German-speaking World, 1890s-1930s (University of Michigan Press, 2019) is a cultural history of sexuality and medical-scientific sex research examining debates around the sexual life of the child, the nature of shellshock, the origins of homosexuality, trans identity, and the role of the sex hormones.
-It is the first book to closely examine vital encounters among this era’s German-speaking researchers across their emerging professional and disciplinary boundaries.
+Sex between Body and Mind: Psychoanalysis and Sexology in the German-speaking World, 1890s-1930s (University of Michigan Press, 2019) is a cultural history of medical-scientific sex research examining debates between sexologists and psychoanalysts around the sexual life of the child, the nature of shellshock, the origins of homosexuality, trans identity, and the role of the sex hormones.
 Reviews: German History, Monatshefte, German Studies Review, Zeitschrift für Geschichtswissenschaft, Studies in 20th and 21st Century Literature, Social History of Medicine, Sexuologie.

-The Masculine Woman in Weimar Germany (Berghahn Books, 2011) explores the widely-discussed 'masculinization of woman' in 1920s German popular culture, in areas such as fashion, sport, literature, cinema, and magazines produced by newly emerging sexual minorities.
-It traces the connotations and controversies surrounding this figure from her rise to media prominence in the early 1920s until the beginning of the Nazi period.
+The Masculine Woman in Weimar Germany (Berghahn Books, 2011) explores the 'masculinization of woman' in 1920s German popular culture, in areas such as fashion, sport, literature, cinema, and magazines produced by newly emerging LGBTIQ+ minorities.
+It traces the controversies surrounding this figure's rise to media prominence through to the early Nazi era.
 Reviews: American Historical Review, Choice, German Quarterly, German Studies Review, German History, The Historian, Seminar, Women's History Review, Women in German Newsletter.

 Case Studies and the Dissemination of Knowledge (Routledge, 2015), co-edited with Joy Damousi and Birgit Lang, is one of the outcomes of the ARC Discovery Project "Making the Case: The Case Study Genre in Sexology, Psychoanalysis, and Literature" (2010-2014).
-This collection examines how cases serve as a means of passage between disciplines, genres, and publics, from law to psychoanalysis, and from auto/biography to modernist fiction.
+This collection examines how cases serve as a means of transferring knowledge across disciplines, genres, and publics, from law to psychoanalysis, and from auto/biography to modernist fiction.

 Education/Academic qualification